Blenheim Palace: Funding the construction

 The precise responsibility for the funding of the new house has always been a debatable subject, unresolved to this day.
 The house as a reward was mooted within months of the Battle of Blenheim, at a time when Marlborough was still to gain many further victories on behalf of the country.
 That a grateful nation led by Queen Anne wished and intended to give their national hero a suitable home is beyond doubt, but the exact size and nature of that house is questionable.
 A warrant dated 1705, signed by the parliamentary treasurer the Earl of Godolphin, appointed Vanbrugh as architect and outlined his remit.
 Unfortunately for the Churchills, nowhere did this warrant mention Queen or Crown.

 The Duke of Marlborough contributed £60,000 to the initial cost when work commenced in 1705, which, supplemented by Parliament, should have built a monumental house.
 Parliament voted funds for the building of Blenheim, but no exact sum was mentioned nor provision for inflation or over-budget expenses.
-Almost from the outset, funds were spasmodic.
-Queen Anne paid some of them, but with growing reluctance and lapses, following her frequent altercations with the Duchess.
-After their final argument in 1712, all state money ceased and work came to a halt. £220,000 had already been spent and £45,000 was owing to workmen.
-The Marlboroughs were forced into exile on the continent, and did not return until after the Queen's death in 1714.
+Almost from the outset, funding was spasmodic.
+Queen Anne paid something, but with growing reluctance and lapses following her frequent altercations with the Duchess.
+After their final argument in 1712, all state funds ceased and work came to a halt. £220,000 had already been spent and £45,000 was owed to workmen.
+The Marlboroughs were forced into exile on the Continent, and did not return until after the Queen's death in 1714.